IBM-MIL/IBM-Ready-App-for-Banking/README.md

 Please visit the [Getting Started page](http://lexdcy040194.ecloud.edst.ibm.com/hatch_1_0_0/getting_started) to set up the project.
 The app will not run successfully until you follow the instructions on that page.

 ## Documentation
-For access to the full documentation, please visit http://lexdcy040194.ecloud.edst.ibm.com/hatch_1_0_0/home
+Please visit [this page](http://lexdcy040194.ecloud.edst.ibm.com/hatch_1_0_0/home) for access to the full documentation.

+## License
+IBM Ready App for Banking is available under the IBM Ready Apps License Agreement.
+See the [License file](https://github.com/IBM-MIL/IBM-Ready-App-for-Banking/blob/master/License.txt) for more details.